 Telemedicine Support

-Support costs for telemedicine can vary significantly.
+Telemedicine startup costs also include providing dedicated system support and that figure can also vary significantly.
 You might be a small family practice or part of a large hospital network.
 These will need different levels of support.

 As you cannot afford communication failures or outages of any kind, your software systems are the face of your operation, this is why you will need to have the right amount of IT staff support.